 2:37am.
 The order agent returns a confirmation for an order that does not exist.
 The on-call pulls logs and finds nothing.
 No stack trace.
 No 500.
 No exception.
 HTTP 200, well-formatted prose, full confidence — confirming the wrong order against the wrong customer account.

 The failure is not in your code.
-It is distributed across 40 LLM calls, where the actual fault happened around step 7 — a small hallucination about a customer identifier — and every subsequent call built confidently on top of the poisoned premise.
+It's distributed across 40 LLM calls, where the actual fault happened around step 7 — a small hallucination about a customer identifier — and every subsequent call built confidently on top of the poisoned premise.
 By the time the user saw the output, that error had been laundered through 33 more reasoning steps.

 Hallucination propagation, tool misfire, context poisoning, cost runaway.
 Misclassify the mode and you investigate the wrong session.